 Builds on: EYFS and Y1 Unit 1 - Children can make observations in familiar locations and attempt to draw and follow routes on maps.
 They know what compass directions are and can use aerial photos to identify features.
 Intent: Children continue to develop first -hand observation skills, following routes on maps and identifying features, simple patterns and similarities and differences during their fieldwork.
 They devise their own maps with symbols and keys and begin to recognise some OS symbols on maps used.
 They can make selections from a wider range of sources to gain information, begin to use digital mapping and present their findings using pictograms, tallies and tables.
-Future learning: Y3 Unit 1 - live in hot and cold places?
-Builds on: EYFS and Y1 Unit
+Future learning: Y3 Unit 1 -Fieldwork visit to figure grid references and an understanding of eight compass points.